Frequently Asked Questions

 Where is that animated game show host?
 Where is Al Morale?
 I don't see him in the Bronze or Gold Level products.

 In the Bronze and Gold Levels of Game Show Presenter, you are the game show host.
-But in the original Game Show Presenter and in the PLUS Edition, there's another option: Al Morale an animated game show host.
-You can get him in the PLUS Edition, but he is not available in the newer products.
+There is no animated host.
+(Al Morale was the animated host in the original Game Show Presenter, but he is not available in the newer products since the majority of customers wanted to be the game host themselves.)

 Is Game Show Presenter like the 80s game "Mr. Game Show"?

 They are both fun, but that's where the similarities end.
 Game Show Presenter is software used by people who want to host a game show that uses their own questions and answers.
 Entertainers, trainers, teachers and presenters use it to inform or entertain.
-Anyone who has ever imagined themselves in the role of game show host or event emcee would find Game Show Presenter a dream enabler.
+Anyone who has ever imagined themselves in the role of game show host or event emcee would find Game Show Presenter makes that dream attainable.

 The software license says it is for one user.
 How do you define a "user"?